yofabronecoforo/C6EGHV/README.md

 - A dropdown menu for selecting an amount of possible bonus reward(s), which may be provided in addition to the usual reward from a Goody Hut.
 - A checkbox flag for equalizing the chances of receiving all enabled reward(s).

-In addition, the number of available Goody Hut rewards has greatly increased for each official ruleset:
+In addition, the number of available ingame Goody Hut rewards has greatly increased for each official ruleset:

 Ruleset | Available Rewards (Types) | Rewards (Types) w/o EGHV
 ------- | ------- | -------